Volunteer at a community store run by Evelyn Community Store and Action Against Hunger partner Lewisham Homes

 We’ve supported local partners in areas with some of the highest rates of child poverty in the UK to expand their programmes to help people thrive and not just survive.

-Times are tough in the UK and getting tougher.
-A growing number of people in the UK can’t get by.
+Times are tough in the UK.
+And they’re only getting tougher.
+A growing number of people are facing food insecurity.
+And the cost-of-living crisis has dragged even more people into food poverty.

-Around 2.5 million children experienced food poverty between August 2021 and January 2022.
+Around 2.5 million children in the UK experienced food poverty between August 2021 and January 2022.

 • 2,500